In this project I’ll display the temperature in a 4 digit 7 segment display (common anode).

 - 1x 4700 ohm Resistor

 - 1x Breadboard (or two)

 - Jumper Cables

-This can also help you wiring because the Schematics I’ve made using fritizing turned out a bit confusing I guess this is the 7 segment display internal circuit diagram
+This can also help you wiring because the Schematics I’ve made using fritizing turned out a bit confusing.
+This is the 7 segment display internal circuit diagram

 Basically the pin 11 connects to the QA, the pin 7 to the QB and so one…